-Raymond Skiles doesn’t think like we do.
-Raymond seeks a different way, a better way, through alternative, and unconventional answers to life’s problems.
-He mines alternative resources to find alternative routes through our legal system, our financial systems, and in the systems we use to maintain health.
+Raymond Skiles seeks a different way, a better way, through alternative, and unconventional answers to life’s problems.
+He doesn’t think like the rest of us do.
+It’s one of his most endearing qualities, and one of his biggest faults.
+Raymond scours alternative resources to find alternative routes through our legal system, our financial systems, and in the ways we maintain health.
 The discussions the two of us have on these subjects often devolve to him arguing from what I consider an illogical base, and me struggling to avoid thinking he’s wrong and I’m right.
-I strive to employ the idea that there are many forms of intelligence, and what works for someone like Raymond may not work for me.
-When Raymond told me that he was going to risk it all based on some alternative information he learned, however, I feel the need to warn him based on my understanding of the issue we were discussing.
+I strive to believe that there are many forms of intelligence, and what works for someone like Raymond may not work for me.
+When Raymond told me that he was going to risk it all based on some alternative information he learned, however, I felt the need to warn him based on my understanding of the issue we were discussing.
 I cared about Raymond Skiles, and I didn’t want to see him pursue avenues I consider ill-advised.

-In this battle between unconventional thinking and following traditional or conventional thoughts patterns, unconventional thinking is more seductive.
-The purveyors of unconventional information seduce their audience with different knowledge that leads to more knowledge.
-Conventional knowledge, on the other hand, leads to skepticism, and sourcing.
-When we hear conventional knowledge, we’re more apt to consider the source and frame it accordingly, and then we fact check.
-When we hear unconventional ideas, however, we have an instinctive, almost emotional attachment to them.
-Some part of us wants the ideas to be so true that we put our skepticism aside to embrace them, and some psychologists state that we must make a concerted effort to avoid falling prey to their allure.
+In this battle between unconventional thinking and following traditional or conventional norms, unconventional thinking is far more seductive.
+The purveyors of unconventional information seduce us with different knowledge, with the idea that it might lead to more knowledge.
+When we hear conventional knowledge, we’re more apt to consider the source and frame it accordingly, and then fact check the source.
+When we hear unconventional ideas, however, we have an instinctive, emotional attachment to them.
+Some part of us wants these ideas to be so true that we put our skepticism aside to embrace them, another part of us believes that unconventional knowledge is the result of skepticism and therefore thoroughly vetted.
+Some psychologists state that we must make a concerted effort to avoid falling prey to their allure.
 Those who fall prey to the desire to have more knowledge should heed the warning that quantity does not always equal quality in this regard.
-There are only so many facts on a given issue, and they’re comparatively boring, and the alternative, unconventional avenues are so intriguing and sexy that they can make us feel intelligent for coming up with an idea that no one we know has considered before.
-In some cases, we should consider those arguments, but in my experience most alternative theories provide nothing more than provocative distractions and obfuscations from the central argument.
+There are only so many facts on a given issue, and they’re comparatively boring.
+Alternative, unconventional avenues are so intriguing and sexy that they can make us feel intelligent for coming up with them before any of our peers do.
+In some cases we should consider those arguments, but in my experience most alternative theories provide nothing more than provocative distractions and obfuscations from the central argument.

-Another break between Raymond’s way of thinking and mine was that I realized how often alternative theories based on unconventional information are wrong.
+Another break between Raymond’s way of thinking and mine occurred when I realized how often alternative theories based on unconventional information are wrong.
 Conventional information, reported by conventional outlets, is not always true either of course, but I would suggest their batting average is far superior to the alternative outlets.
-The battle between the two results in some unconventional thinkers putting so much stock in the unconventional thoughts that they end up considering the rest of us naïve for believing everything we’re told?
+The battle between the two results in some unconventional thinkers putting so much stock in the unconventional thoughts that they end up considering the rest of us naïve for believing everything we’re told.

 In our discussions on a wide variety of topics, Raymond and I found many differences between how we arrive at a conclusion.
 We both seek primary source information, corroborating evidence, and perhaps some opinion pieces to bolster our conclusions.
-At some point, however, I am “easily satisfied” with my findings, whereas Raymond digs further.
-Raymond knows when the subject of a piece is a piece of crud, and Raymond knows the way a piece of crud thinks, and he seeks explanations that detail the piece of crud’s motives in a way Raymond can understand.
-In Raymond’s search for total objectivity on this matter, however, he accidentally trips over a very crucial line between objectivity and subjectivity.
+At some point, however, I am “easily satisfied” with my findings, whereas Raymond digs deeper.
+Raymond knows when the subject of a topic is a piece is crud, and Raymond knows the way a piece of crud thinks, and he seeks explanations that detail the piece of crud’s motives in a way Raymond can understand.
+In Raymond’s search for what he considers total objectivity, he accidentally trips over a critical line between objectivity and subjectivity.
 He finds subjective speculation regarding the motives of the piece of crud that fit with his theories on the subject in question, and he uses them to develop theories that are mostly autobiographical.